scipy-conference/scipy_proceedings/papers/yu_feng/paper.rst

 Unfortunately, the Python interpreter is such an application, as has been repeatedly demonstrated in previous studies :cite:`asher2012,mpiimport,slither,Enkovaara201117`.
-During start-up, a python application will generate thousands of file system requests to locate and import files for scripts and compiled extension modules.
-We demonstrate the extent of the problematic behavior in Figure :ref:`fig-filereq`, where we measure the number of file system requests associated with several fairly commonly used python packages on a typical system (Anaconda 2 and 3 in this case).
+During start-up, a Python application will generate thousands of file system requests to locate and import files for scripts and compiled extension modules.
+We demonstrate the extent of the problematic behavior in Figure :ref:`fig-filereq`, where we measure the number of file system requests associated with several fairly commonly used Python packages on a typical system (Anaconda 2 and 3 in this case).
 The measurement is performed with ``strace -ff -e file``.
 For either Python 2 or Python 3, the number of file system operations increases linearly with the